If UK Parliament rejects May's Brexit deal, what's Plan B?

 SECOND REFERENDUM

-The campaign to revisit Brexit in a second referendum — driven largely by supporters of the losing "remain" side last time around — has been gathering steam as the pitfalls and complexity of the divorce process become clear.
+The campaign to revisit Brexit in a second referendum — driven largely by supporters of the losing "remain" side in the 2016 referendum — has been gathering steam as the pitfalls and complexity of the divorce process become clear.

 The government is firmly opposed, but has warned that it is increasingly likely that the decision to leave the EU could be reversed if May's deal is rejected.